Sabrinas Organizing

 THINGS TO GET RID OF IN A KIDS' CLOSET

 Now, on to the kids' closets.
-This area has many items of different sizes that can become cluttered quickly if not monitored and purged.
+This area contains a variety of items in different sizes, which can become cluttered quickly if not regularly monitored and purged.
 Remember, this area will not take long if you remove everything from the closet and sort each item.
 Get your kids involved and make it a game!
 Below are just some of the items that can be purged.

 Removed bent wire hangers.